akerlytics/akerlytics.github.io/_contribute/en/tutorials/github_account/01_setup_account_todo.md

   - Explore projects related to your interests or start your own.

 - [ ] **Engage with the Community**
-  - Follow projects and users, participate in discussions, and contribute to open-source projects.
+  - Follow projects and users, contribute in discussions, and contribute to open-source projects.